 Distance: 8.5 kilometres/5¼ miles

 Difficulty: Moderate-Strenuous: Numerous ups and downs on this spectacular stretch

 Parking: Cheshire Workshops car park, Higher Burwardsley

-Refreshments: Pheasant Inn, Higher Burwardsley; Bickerton Poacher, below Bulkeley Hill; The Sandstone, on the A534, at Brown Knowl
+Refreshments: Pheasant Inn, Higher Burwardsley; Bickerton Poacher, below Bulkeley Hill

 Outline: Dramatic wooded hills: steep scarp slopes, stunning views to east and west, old copper mine, ancient saltway, sandstone caves, lost spring, Iron Age hillfort, rare lowland heath

-From Higher Burwardsley and the black-and-white Pheasant Inn, the Sandstone Trail crosses the delightfully named Elephant Track and skirts the woods to reach the picturesque Victorian gatehouse on Fowler’s Bench Lane.
+From Higher Burwardsley and the black-and-white Pheasant Inn, the Sandstone Trail, on Cheshire’s Sandstone Ridge, crosses the delightfully named Elephant Track and skirts the woods to reach the picturesque Victorian gatehouse on Fowler’s Bench Lane.